 - To add decertification exception for those eligible clinicians who’s EHR has been decertified, retro effectively for 2017 performance periods.

-- The deadline for exception application submission for the year 2017 and for future years, is set at December 31st for measuring whole year’s performance.
+- The deadline for exception application submission for the year 2017 and for future years, is set on December 31st for measuring the whole year’s performance.

 - Small practices which have 15 or fewer clinicians, the addition of a new category for hardship exceptions to re-weight the category of Advancing Care Information to 0.
 To reallocate the 25% of the category weight of Advancing Care Information to the category of Quality Performance.